 I was now convinced that ideas, when used to inform AND inspire, could activate live and online audiences to take massive action and trigger positive social change.
 After the dust settled on the 2018 TEDxStanleyPark event, I began to consider the feasibility of launching a social enterprise that would supply open and thoughtful minds with a stream of high-impact short talks capable of inspiring and activating them.
 My early research results were very positive so I incorporated GI Talks and set to work designing systems to target and inspire caring and concerned optimists to think differently and act bravely in ways that would change lives, communities and, by extension, humanity itself.

 GI Talks will not only “infotain” audiences but also inspire them to think differently and take action to trigger positive social change.
-To achieve this, GI Talks will produce a family of large, live events at which local experts deliver inspiring talks.
-These talks will be seen in real time by live and livestream audiences.
-Then they will be formatted into videos, podcasts and e-books to reach global audiences.
+To achieve this, GI Talks will produce a family of large, live events at which local authorities deliver inspiring talks.
+These talks will be seen in real time by live audiences and will then be formatted into videos and e-books to reach global audiences.